Thyroid Symptoms Lists

 - feeling low, depressed, down and generally can’t connect with ‘myself.’

 - Erratic, frustrated and angry mood swings.
-These come and go like ’emotional seizures’ and are usually pre-empted by a flare-up of physical symptoms and happen before a period.
+These come and go like ’emotional seizures’ and are usually pre-empted by a flare-up of physical symptoms and are worse before a period.
 They can also include the following;

 - Extreme and overwhelming feelings of frustration over small things